Cary Collection Short-Term Summer Research Fellowship

-The Cary Graphic Arts Collection at Rochester Institute of Technology invites applications for a one-month research fellowship for the study of the history of graphic communication.
+Each summer the Cary Graphic Arts Collection at Rochester Institute of Technology hosts a scholar for a one-month summer research fellowship.
 The fellowship is open to scholars engaged with subject areas covered by the library’s holdings.
 Selected research collections include:

 - Bernard C. Middleton Collection of Books on the History and Practice of Bookbinding.

-The Cary Collection short-term fellowship is for one month of study in residence at the library, with a stipend of $2,500 to cover travel and living expenses.
-The fellowship must be used in the summer of 2018.
+The Cary Collection short-term fellowship is for one month of study in residence at the library during the summer.
+A stipend of $2,800 covers travel and living expenses.

-Applications are due January 19, 2018.
-To apply, please mail or email a research proposal detailing your project, a CV, and two letters of recommendation to:
+Each year, fellowship applications are due on January 15, with the fellowship awarded by February 15.
+To apply, please mail or email a research proposal detailing your project, a CV, and one letter of recommendation to:

 Dr. Steven K. Galbraith, Curator